This job is sometimes referred to by alternative titles

 To enter police training you must:

-- pass psychological, numerical, verbal and abstract reasoning assessments
+- pass psychological, maths and problem-solving tests

 - pass physical fitness and eyesight tests